pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.4 =

-This updates adds an option to embed HTTPS forms.
-Activate it in Settings > Pardot.
+This updates adds an option to embed HTTPS forms (activate it in Settings > Pardot) and fixes some bugs.

 = 1.3.10 =